dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-07-The-Hunt-For-Rimini-Riddle.md

 Didn’t go so well.
 But I also tried to contact these other guys.
 To equal success.
 So I guess finding information on them is good enough and totally not weird and creepy.

 ![rrcast.png]({{site.baseurl}}/_posts/rrcast.png)[12.2]
+*note - Tara Flynn

 **Dominic Moore**

 This guy seemed to be pretty important to this show.
 I’m guessing he’s the creator.
 He’s done more than Rimini Riddle, such as this Bashur Bacon dude.
 [3] He also seemed to wipe himself off the face of the Earth until sometime in late 2019.
 He's still doing puppetry, so good for him.

 Wait is Bashur Bacon a masturbation joke?

+**Tara Flynn**

+She played the child in the family photo, Leo.
+And that's all she wrote.
+No relation to Phineas Flynn.

 **Claudia Carroll**